HOW TO PLAN THE BEST SWITZERLAND ROAD TRIP IN 2023

 Shares

 Basel is a living throwback to medieval times!
 You’ll love the 16th-century Town Hall in its huge red sandstone center and the 12th-century Gothic cathedral.
-Plus, explore the tomb of Erasmus—a renowned Dutch scholar from back then whose works can still be found at our local university today!

 But if you’re more into art than history, Basel got that too: Basel’s overflowing with galleries just waiting for your visit.

-TIP: After all the praise of beautiful Basel, I have to add a thing: If you only have a one-week Switzerland road trip, skip the art galleries of Basel and opt for something more traditionally Swiss instead – like taking in some breathtaking mountain views or discovering charming villages!
+TIP: After all the praise of Basel, I have to add a thing: If you only have a one-week Switzerland road trip, skip the art galleries of Basel and opt for something more traditionally Swiss instead – like taking in some breathtaking mountain views or discovering charming villages!

 Check out my Basel itinerary for more travel tips.